 Our Facebook page, updated weekly, is the easiest way to get updates on your neighborhood sailors.
 We’ve set it to “public” so you don’t need a Facebook account–any ol’ browser should do.
 Thanks for visiting and your interest in small-scale community sail transport!

-Wednesday evening, March 5th, 6 – 8 pm, Ballard Coffee Works
+Wednesday evening, April 9th, 6 – 8 pm, Ballard Coffee Works Community Room

-SEASON KICK OFF: Saturday afternoon, May 7th, 1 – 3 pm, Ballard Library Main Conference Room
+SAVE THE DATE for SEASON KICK OFF: Saturday afternoon, May 10th, 1 – 3 pm, Ballard Library Main Conference Room

 Join us for snacks, coffee, tea and drinks.
 Agenda TBD, your feedback welcomed.

 Thank you, Frank and Ashlie, for offering the cafe free of charge for a fundraiser!

 Wednesday evening, March 19th, 6 – 8 pm, Ballard Coffee Works

 - Review of coastal trade regulations with Coast Guard liaison Lieutenant Commander Jarrod DeWitz.
 Special guest Greg Schundler, sail/canoe/bike transport, South Puget Sound.